 Common Money Problems and How to Solve Them

-Some of the most common financial problems are driven by the belief that you need more money.
+Some of the most common financial fears are driven by the belief that you need more money — particularly as a business owner.
 In this guide I dispel that myth and offer five ways to tackle money issues by changing the way you think.

 For a long time my relationship with money has been the source of a nagging fear, despite being in the financial position to fund my needs, desires, and interests.